Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Causal Graph Estimation

 \section{Causal Graph Estimation}

 Before moving to the learning objective, we first define the graph formally.
 We consider a directed graph $G\coloneqq (V,E)$, where $V\coloneqq \{v_1,\ldots,v_p\}$ with $v_i \coloneqq x_i$.
-We define $e_{ij}\coloneqq (v_j \to v_i)$ and include $e_{ij}\in E$ if and only if $a_{ij}\neq 0$.
-The associated graph representation follows directly from this affine form.
-Clearly, the graph structure is determined by ODE knowledge and $A$.
-In this problem, our main task is to learn the causal graph and new edges from the unknown mechanism variables to ODE variables, encoded by the matrix $A$, and we assume that the graph is sparse.
-Given the trajectory $\bm x(t)$ with $n$ time steps of $\bm X_t$, we can have a graph lasso optimization.
-Moreover, it can be solved by negative log of the Euler–Maruyama Gaussian transition and using the Gaussian quasi-likelihood, as follows:
+We define $e_{ij}\coloneqq (v_j \to v_i)$ and include $e_{ij}\in E$ if and only if $a_{ij}\neq 0$, where $a_{ij}$ denotes the $(i,j)$th entry of the adjacency matrix $A$.
+The graph structure is determined by ODE knowledge and adjacency matrix $A$.
+In this problem, our main task is to learn the causal graph and new edges from the unknown mechanism variables to ODE variables, encoded by the adjacency matrix $A$, and we assume that the graph is sparse; that is,